 Cefalu is a leading Sicilian seaside resort, and one of the major centres of art, culture and history on the island.
 It also has daily connections with the Aeolian Islands and together these two factors make Cefalu a very popular destination in Sicily.
+Cefalu is roughly half-way along the northern coast of Sicily, facing the Tyrrhenian Sea.

 The combination of an interesting old town and harbour and easy access to beaches have ensured that Cefalu is now one of the most important travel destinations on Sicily.
+It is considered to be one of the most beautiful towns of Italy.

 The first thing you will notice when you arrive in Cefalu is the position of the town itself, squeezed beween the sea and a large rock.
 Originally it was a small fishing port that was squeezed onto this small area of land although more recent development has extended the town to some extent it still retains the feel of a small fishing town.
 There is also a very nice and very popular sandy beach almost adjacent to the harbour.